Forestry-Robotics-UC/flir_ax8_simple_driver/README.md

 Option to remove the overlaid text from FLIR.
 Possible options are: "on" and "off".

-## Usage
+**Running the launch files**

+Web Scraping driver:

 ```
 roslaunch flir_ax8_simple_driver flir_ax8_simple_driver.launch
 ```
-or
+or RTSP driver:

 ```
 roslaunch flir_ax8_simple_driver flir_ax8_simple_driver_rtsp.launch
 ```

-Feel free to play with the parameters on the launch file to suit your setup.
+Feel free to play with the parameters in the launch files to suit your setup.